jonkingseestheworld/jonkingseestheworld/README.md

 Hi 👋
 ---

 Johnny here.
-I am a research and data scientist, with a keen interest in addressing real-life problems using programming and statistical analysis techniques.
+I am a research and data scientist, with a keen interest in addressing real-life questions using programming and statistical analysis techniques.

 I enjoy doing things that require creative thinking and problem solving.